kaitj/hcp_subcortical_repro/README.md

 be loaded on Git, you may need to try again in a bit.
 Unfortunately `nbviewer` does not work with private repositories.

-## Data processing
-The data was oriignally processed with a pre-SnakeBIDS version of the [dbsc](https://github.com/kaitj/dbsc) workflow.
-The SnakeBIDS version of this workflow is in development to make processing easier!

 ## Access the data

 The data is available on `Graham` (Compute Canada).
 If you wish to access the data directly, it is